 $ du Documents/random.txt 16 Documents/random.txt

-- Display file sizes in a human-readable format.
+- Display the size of a specific file in a human-readable format.

 $ du -h Documents/random.txt 16K Documents/random.txt

-- Show sizes of all folders within a directory recursively.
+- Show the size of all files and subdirectories within a directory recursively.

 $ du -h Documents/ 21M Documents/Finance 4.0K Documents/Secret/Empty 40K Documents/Secret 21M Documents/